Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 Turahalli Forest Rock Climbing and Rappelling

 Climbers visit Turahalli to hone their climbing skills.
-Many international and national-level climbers visit Turahalli forest to indulge in rock climbing, which is also undertaken for recreational purposes.
+Many international and national-level climbers visit the Turahalli forest to indulge in rock climbing, which is also undertaken for recreational purposes.

 Rappelling is becoming famous, too.
 The number of people who come for rappelling is increasing.
 The cost of Rappelling in the Turahalli forest is INR 600 (approximately) per person.